thai-language.comInternet resource

 initial consonant phonemeOne of the twenty-one consonant sounds which can appear at the beginning of a Thai syllable: /g-/, /kh-/, /ng-/, /j-/, /ch-/, /s-/, /y-/, /d-/, /dt-/, /th-/, /n-/, /b-/, /bp-/, /ph-/, /f-/, /m-/, /r-/, /l-/, /w-/, /h-/, and /glottal stop/.

-International Phonetic Alphabet (IPA)A standardized system of phonetic notation intended to be able to represent the sounds of all world languages.
+International Phonetic Alphabet (IPA)A standardized system of written phonetic notation intended to be able to represent the sounds of all world languages.

 leading consonant

-The first of two consonants in a 'leading consonant' cluster.
+The first of two consonants in a leading consonant cluster.

 A consonant cluster which is neither a true consonant cluster nor a false consonant cluster, i.e. all remaining cases of two consonants appearing with a single written vowel.